DOI-USGS/sciencebasepy/README.md

 Delete a file on a ScienceBase Item.
 This method will delete all files with the provided name, whether they are in the files list or on a facet.

+* `delete_cloud_files(item_id, filenames)`
+Deletes a list of Cloud files on an item from the ScienceBase S3 content bucket and/or S3 publish bucket and updates the item JSON accordingly.
+Can handle deletion of a file from S3 to clean up backend when the item JSON is out of sync.

 * `delete_hidden_property(item_id, hiddenpropertyid)`
 Delete an existing Item's specific Hidden Property item.